Certification of Completion | 33 credits minimum

 The English Department also provides electives such as ENGL 2250 , ENGL 2260 , ENGL 2270 , ENGL 2280 , and ENGL 2890 for students seeking to explore various kinds of writing.

 All writers at SLCC (undergraduates, staff, and faculty) are welcome to bring their work to the SWC.
 The advisors are able to work with all in-class writing and other writing projects such as scholarship applications, memos and reports.
 In the SWC, the writing advisors assist in analyzing the writing situation or project, developing a writing plan, undoing writer’s “blocks” and providing feedback to the writer.
-Computers are available in AD 230, as is assistance with word processing.
+Computers are available in the Markosian Library.

 In the SWC, one-on-one or small group consultations are available and writers are encouraged to meet with a writing advisor at any stage in their writing project (from brainstorming to final editing).
 The SWC also holds workshops on reading/writing topics, and approaches to in-class peer group activities.
 It distributes other writing-related materials (including materials on documentation and research methods).
 A standard consultation is a 20- to 30-minute meeting between a writer and a writing advisor (small group appointments also are available).
 These meetings can take place at any stage in the writing process from brainstorming to final editing.
 Writers can drop in any time the center is open to make an appointment; they should bring details about the assignment, along with notes and any drafts.
 At Taylorsville Redwood Campus, the SWC is in AD 218; at South City Campus, writing tutors are available in the Learning Center, N316; at Jordan Campus, tutors are available in HTC 102.

 Located at 210 East 400 South, Salt Lake City, (801) 957-2192.
 The SLCC Community Writing Center provides writing assistance, short term workshops, and writing groups to all Salt Lake area adults.